googleforgames/open-match/docs/development.md

 # GKE cluster: make create-gke-cluster/delete-gke-cluster
 # or create a local Minikube cluster
 make create-gke-cluster
-# Step 2: Download helm and install Tiller in the cluster
-make push-helm
-# Step 3: Build and Push Open Match Images to gcr.io
+# Step 2: Build and Push Open Match Images to gcr.io
 make push-images -j$(nproc)
-# Install Open Match in the cluster.
+# Step 3: Install Open Match in the cluster.
 make install-chart

 # Create a proxy to Open Match pods so that you can access them locally.